trachman1/lattice-tumor-ctdna/README.md

 # lattice-tumor-ctdna
 ## This repo includes the code used to generate the results in our paper:
-dependencies: `python3 v11, numpy, pandas, matplotlib, seaborn`
+dependencies: `python 3.11, numpy, scipy, pandas, matplotlib, seaborn`
 ## Tumor simulation code:
 `classes.py`: class definitions for the lattice simulation\
 `main.py`: wrapper functions to configure parameters and call the simulator\